Account Owner or Participant

 This website contains links to other websites as a convenience to users.
 Neither College SAVE, the state of North Dakota, Bank of North Dakota, Ascensus Broker Dealer Services, Inc., nor Vanguard endorses or takes any responsibility for any such websites or for any information contained therein.

-1Matching grants are subject to the availability of funds and can be reduced or stopped at the discretion of Bank of North Dakota.
+1The BND Match, Kindergarten Kickoff Match, and New Baby Match are subject to the availability of funds and can be modified, reduced or stopped at the discretion of Bank of North Dakota.

 College SAVE is a 529 plan established by the State of North Dakota.
 Bank of North Dakota (Bank) acts as trustee of College SAVE Trust, a North Dakota Trust, and is responsible for administering College SAVE Trust and College SAVE.
 ABD, the Plan Manager, and its affiliates, have overall responsibility for the day-to-day operations of the Plan, including recordkeeping and marketing.
 The Vanguard Group, Inc. (Vanguard) provides underlying investments for the Plan.
 The College SAVE's Portfolios, although they invest in mutual funds, are not mutual funds.
 Units of the Portfolios are municipal securities and the value of units will vary with market conditions.